XtraKrispi/boolean-blindness/slides.md

 What if we could ensure that only one of the three states is allowed at a time?

+We can reduce entire classes of bugs by modelling our data so that invalid states are **impossible**

 ---

 ## ADTs to the rescue